Out Here in These Streets

 Street sweeping helps keep our city’s streets clean and free of debris, so that motorists, pedestrians, and cyclists can better enjoy the streets of St. Pete.
 Street sweeping is also the most cost-effective way of improving water quality, preventing our storm drains from clogging with debris, which can lead to flooding during storms and pollution of our bays and surface waters.
 The City employs seven street sweepers that cover approximately 37,380 miles of curb and arterial streets.
 The city’s 12 zones are swept on a three month rotating basis, and this effort removes 11,000 tons of debris every year.
 The entire city is swept twice a year.
 Streets are also swept before and after special events that use city streets.

-How You Can Help - In order to reduce the amount of debris on city streets and into storm drains, residents are reminded not to rake or blow leaves, grass, litter, palm fronds, twigs, branches or other materials into the street.
+- Do not to rake or blow leaves, grass, litter, palm fronds, twigs, branches or other materials into the street.
 Street sweepers will bypass debris piles to avoid hidden objects that may damage sweeper equipment.

-Residents are also asked to make sure trash and recycling containers are in their proper locations and vehicles removed from the street when sweepers are scheduled to avoid possible flying debris, citations or vehicle towing.
+- Remove vehicles from the street when sweepers are scheduled to avoid possible flying debris, citations, or vehicle towing.